accredible/accredible-learndash-add-on/README.md

 - ⚠ Be careful to **UNINSTALL** the plugin in this docker environment since **WordPress completely removes your local plugin directory** on uninstallation including `.git` so you will lose all your work in the directory.
 (In contrast, activation and deactivation of the plugin do not trigger any dangerous operations.)
 - If you want to use the Accredible API in development, you can specify the endpoint as the environment variable `ACCREDIBLE_LEARNDASH_API_ENDPOINT` in `docker-compose.yml` or somewhere else so that the plugin will use it for API calls.
+  - If you're using Docker Desktop for Mac in development, you need to specify `http://host.docker.internal:3000/v1` intead of `http://localhost:3000/v1` to access your local API.

 #### Prerequisites